 Top Dos and Don’ts for AI Adoption

-Do: Stay on top of how marketplaces like Amazon are using AI
+✅ Do: Stay on top of Amazon’s AI advancements

 One of the most significant uses for AI in e-commerce is in enabling marketplaces to more efficiently assess third-party sellers.
 For example, Amazon uses AI to aggregate and summarize customer product reviews, rate sellers, and evaluate seller complaints to determine if they’re legitimate.

-While there’s little you can do to fix a bad review summary, you can fight back by using Amazon’s AI to write product listings that lead to better reviews.
+Amazon continues to expand its use of AI.
+Sellers can take advantage of Amazon’s AI to write product listings that lead to better reviews.
 The key to winning with AI is to proactively assess its risks and maximize its benefits to stay competitive on every sales channel.

-There are a million potential use cases for AI, but not all of them are worth your time.
+With so many potential AI applications, it’s easy to get distracted.
+Instead of adopting AI tools simply because they’re trending, focus on solutions with measurable ROI.
 The wrong investments could cost cash, time, and resources — including staffing and training costs, data acquisition expenses, legal issues, and other hidden risks.

 But be careful not to overdo it.
 A common practice is to use AI chatbots as “greeters” to get customers oriented and figure out what they need.
 From there, the aim is to get them to real human support as soon as it’s needed.
 You can also use AI tools to assist your human agents in generating faster, pre-written responses so that they know exactly what to say when they log on.